spinnytea/modern_webdev/README.md

 Current Goals
 -------------

-1. zip dist
-    1. package data/*.json into a data requirejs lib
-    1. this is meant to be unpacked and opened from the filesystem (not hosted)
 1. clean up gulp file
     1. build scripts?
     1. file paths used throughout, not defined at top